AditiSuchi/AditiSuchi/README.md

  <h1 align="center">Hello World👋, This is Aditi💻 </h1>

 - 🎓 I have completed B.tech in Mechanical Enginnering 🪛🛠️ at RGPV University (2020-24)
+- 🌐 I am currently working in World of Websites
-- 🔭 I’m currently working on Data Science
+- 🔭 I had worked on Data Science
 - 💬 Ask me anything about Data Science & Data Analysis
 - 📫 How to reach me: aditisuchi11@gmail.com